 Pushing frames onto the loading side of the extractor results in empty frames being pushed out of the extractor.
-More than one persons are required to operate the extractor.
+More than one person is required to operate the extractor.
 With experience using the extractor and a two-man team, Cowen Manufacturing promises that you can go through anything between 100-150 super boxes in a single 8-hour shift with this extractor line.
-This 28-frame extractor line uses 115-Volt electric current and may require more than one plug.
+This 28-frame extractor line uses a 115-volt electric current and may require more than one plug.

 Lyson 40-Frame Complete Mini Extracting Line

-Lyson Beekeeping are the makers of this extracting line.
+Lyson Beekeeping is the maker of this extracting line.
 They are a Polish company that has won awards with for their beekeeping equipment.
-The 40-frame mini extracting line comes with a motor controller for speed varying.
-It also includes a programmable controller with a color LCD output.
+The 40-frame mini-extracting line comes with a motor controller for speed varying.
+It also includes a programmable controller with a colour LCD output.
 8 programs are available for automatic control of the speed at which the extractor runs.

 Cowen Manufacturing 60-Frame Air Ram Extractor

-Medium commercial beekeepers are very well suited by the 60-frame air ram extractor.
+Medium commercial beekeepers are very well suited to the 60-frame air ram extractor.
 It is made and sold by Cowen Manufacturing.
 The extractor is a two-man honey extraction line and takes 60 frames at a time.
 It promises you extraction of honey from up to 300 honey super boxes in a day.
-The extractor line features powered loading conveyer, automatic self-adjusting drive, stainless steel reel, and a food safe tank for collecting honey.
+The extractor line features a powered loading conveyer, automatic self-adjusting drive, stainless steel reel, and a food-safe tank for collecting honey.